What is Intergroup Dialogues?

 Take the IGD Facilitator Training

 The College of Liberal Arts is partnering with Student Diversity and Belonging to offer sections of facilitator trainings every quarter.
 In these trainings, students learn about dialoguing skills, how to use them, and how to facilitate difficult conversations.
 There are 8 weekly 2-hr sessions starting the second week of each quarter, and lead by trained staff.
 Students must complete all 8 sessions in order to receive an IGD certificate.
 Additionally, students who receive a certificate are eligible to apply to be a Peer Facilitator in PSY 304 (described below).
+If you would like to apply to be a Peer Facilitator in PSY 304 (taught by Dr. Bettergarcia), please fill out the application for Spring, 2022 HERE

 Take PSY 304: Intergroup Dialogues